Sandra Jansen: Floorcrossing

 Nine days after dropping out of the Alberta PC Leadership race, Jansen announced she was crossing the floor to sit with Rachel Notley's NDP Government.
 Her crossing the floor has led to multiple instances of abuse aimed at her.
 More specifically, Jansen's gender was attacked by those displeased with her crossing the floor.
 In late November 2016, Jansen read out the insults she had received via social media in the Alberta Legislature, leading to the widespread condemning of such sexist insults against Canadian female politicians.

 After joining the NDP, Jansen co-sponsored Bill 2 (2017), which would extend the period of time that a victim of sexual assault or domestic violence may choose to bring legal action, and introduced Private Members' Bill 205 (2017), which would create a new disabled persons' advocacy position in Alberta's government.
 On October 17, 2017, she was appointed to cabinet as minister of Infrastructure.

 In January 2019, Jansen announced that she had chosen not to run for re-election in the 2019 Alberta general election.

+In March 2025, Jansen became chief of staff to Ontario Liberal leader Bonnie Crombie.